203 Comments

 Steve 218's avatar

-It is clearly time to break away from the influence of Israel, as long as Netanyahu is calling the shots.
+It is clearly time to break away from the influence of Israel, for at least as long as Netanyahu is calling the shots and quite possibly beyond.
 He is still trying to save himself from prosecution and prison, and it is an election year.
 That he was able to inveigle our weak-minded president into supporting an illegal war of choice is good reason to shun him.

 Jason's avatar